Andrius-Dobrotinas/RecordLabel/README.md

 • All content entries can contain text in multiple languages
 • Dynamic loading of items in lists
 • Logged-in users (administrators) see "Edit" buttons to editable content in the same publicly accessible pages.

+TODO:
+• The whole HTTPS stuff
+• Use some framework for dynamically adding items (list results with ajax calls / items in edit mode)
+• Take care of XSS
+• Fix styling of Login form
+• Work on edit forms
+...and more